• Art Magazine

 The art markets and institutions are experiencing a transformation in their functions due to this development.
 Galleries are evolving into platforms for immersive experiences, while collectors are becoming curators of digital identities.
 The democratization and access to art, however, also make it more complex.

-• Who is the owner of a digital work?
+• Who owns a digital work?

 The current discourse is shaped by these debates, and they illustrate how closely esthetics and technology are intertwined nowadays.